NVIDIA/NeMo-Guardrails/docs/getting_started/1_hello_world/README.md

      "Wassup?"
    ```

-2. Add a greeting flow which instructs the bot to respond back with "Hello World!" and ask how they are doing by adding the following content to the `rails.co` file:
+2. Add a greeting flow that instructs the bot to respond back with "Hello World!" and ask how they are doing by adding the following content to the *rails.co* file:

    ```python
    define flow greeting